iAnonymous3000/Pr0f3ss0r-1nc0gn1t0/content/blog/privacy/zcash-protocol.md

 The multi-organization structure (ECC, Zcash Foundation, Shielded Labs) ensures resilience and diverse perspectives on protocol evolution.

-### 12.3 Looking Forward
+### 13.3 Looking Forward

 The Zcash protocol stands at an inflection point.
 Key developments to watch:

 - **Crosslink**: The proposed hybrid PoW/PoS system addresses 51% attack concerns and could fundamentally change Zcash's consensus model
 - **ZSA (Zcash Shielded Assets)**: User-defined tokens with full privacy would expand Zcash's utility beyond simple value transfer
+- **FROST multisignatures**: Production-ready threshold signatures enable institutional custody and multisig workflows for shielded transactions
+- **Sprout removal (NU7)**: Full deprecation of the legacy Sprout pool simplifies the protocol and removes the weakest cryptographic link
+- **zcashd to Zebra migration**: The transition from zcashd to Zebra (Rust) and Zallet improves code quality and long-term maintainability
-- **Continued decentralization**: The Lockbox mechanism and future grant distribution aim to reduce reliance on any single organization
+- **Continued decentralization**: The C&C funding model and Lockbox mechanism aim to reduce reliance on any single organization
 - **Post-quantum preparedness**: Long-term research ensures Zcash remains secure against emerging threats

 As privacy becomes increasingly valuable in digital economies, Zcash's cryptographic foundations provide a blueprint for financial systems that respect user sovereignty without sacrificing security guarantees.